maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/LocalMultiwayIsomorphism.png" width="199">

-However, looking at even this simple example, we can determine that the algorithm described above is not quite right.
-E.g., consider the last two expressions, `{1, 2, 3, 4}` and `{1, 3, 2, 4}`.
+However, looking at even this simple example, we can determine that the algorithm described above is not quite right, e.g., consider the last two expressions, `{1, 2, 3, 4}` and `{1, 3, 2, 4}`.
-On the one hand, if we start all the way from `{{1}}` and consider two possible evolutions ending with `{{1, 2, 3, 4}}` and `{{1, 3, 2, 4}}`, they should be deduplicated as they are the same up to the renaming `2 <-> 3`.
+On the one hand, if we start all the way from `{{1}}` and consider two possible evolutions ending with `{{1, 2, 3, 4}}` and `{{1, 3, 2, 4}}`, they should be deduplicated, as they are the same up to the renaming `2 <-> 3`.
-However, if one was to deduplicate them, one of the events corresponding to rule 4 will be incorrectly instantiated as it will match the inputs in the order `{{1, 3}, {1, 2}}` but will name the outputs as if they were matched in the order `{{1, 2}, {1, 3}}`.
+However, if one was to deduplicate them, one of the events corresponding to rule 4 will be incorrectly instantiated, as it will match the inputs in the order `{{1, 3}, {1, 2}}` but will name the outputs as if they were matched in the order `{{1, 2}, {1, 3}}`.